joond10/turnbased-rpg/README.md

 > - In future updates, I plan to address the current lack of responsiveness in the project by implementing a responsive design.
 At present, the project does not adapt adequately to mobile viewports.
 > - May implement a 2 player mode functionality of the application.
+> - Seems to be latency issues perhaps due to large png files.
+I may have to try compressing them to better load times.

 ## Credits